magoo-magoo/keyrier-json/cli/README.md

 # Keyrier JSON CLI

-A tool to perform SQL-like query on JSON object.
+A tool to perform SQL-like query on JSON objects.

 ## Install